Colposcopy

 • Early detection of cervical lesions, enabling timely treatment

-• Quick procedure, usually taking only a few minutes
+• Quick procedure, usually lasting only a few minutes

-These advantages make cervical colposcopy an important tool for diagnosing female reproductive organ issues.
+These benefits make cervical colposcopy an important tool for diagnosing female reproductive organ issues.

 Risks and Side Effects

-Cervical colposcopy is a relatively safe diagnostic method, but some minor risks and side effects may occur.
-Common ones include:
+Cervical colposcopy is a relatively safe diagnostic method, but minor risks and side effects may occur.
+Common issues include:

 • Possible mild discomfort or pain during the procedure

-• Minor bleeding or discharge after the procedure
+• Minor bleeding or discharge after the examination

-• Rare cases of infection or other complications
+• Rarely, infection or other complications may arise

 If severe side effects occur, seek medical attention immediately.